alishdipani/alishdipani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Research Assistant at the [Project Prakash](https://www.projectprakash.org/) working with [Dr. Pawan Sinha](https://scholar.google.com/citations?user=lQKHQV0AAAAJ) at the [Department of Brain and Cognitive Sciences, MIT](https://www.sinhalab.mit.edu/pawan-bio).
-We work on treating kids with congenital cataracts, and with their help, answer questions about visual perception and development.
+I'm based at the Shroff Charity Eye Hospital, Delhi.
+We work on treating kids with congenital cataracts, and with their help, answering questions about visual perception and development.

 My research interests are visual perception, computational cognitive neuroscience, and artificial/natural intelligence.